harryposner/schlox/README.md

 Lox programming language](https://github.com/munificent/craftinginterpreters/)
-from Bob Nystrom's book [Crafting Interpreters](https://craftinginterpreters.com/), written in [Chicken Scheme](https://call-cc.org/) (I'm currently working on Chapter 10).
+from Bob Nystrom's book [Crafting Interpreters](https://craftinginterpreters.com/), written in [Chicken Scheme](https://call-cc.org/) (I've finished through Chapter 10).
 It's based on jlox, the tree-walk interpreter written in Java which he describes in part II of the book.
-There are a few differences, though:
+There are a few differences in behavior and implementation,
+though:

 - Running the interpreter with the flag `--pretty-print` will pretty-print the AST instead of evaluating it.